Everything you need to know about Record Store Day Drops at Rough Trade!

 NEW for 2020: All remaining/unsold Record Store Day 2020 releases will be available for sale on roughtrade.com from 6pm on the same day.

 Please note these guidelines are subject to change in line with any updated government guidance.
-We will keep you informed of any changes that may occur in the run up to the first event on Saturday 29th August and the dates following.
+We will keep you informed of any changes that may occur in the run up to the next event on Saturday 26th September and the dates following.